wisemandenny/friendly-barnacle/README.md

 1. Clone the repository
 2. run the docker command `docker run --name mosaicdb -e MYSQL_USER=user -e MYSQL_PASSWORD=password -e MYSQL_DATABASE=mosaic-api -e MYSQL_RANDOM_ROOT_PASSWORD=yes -p 3306:3306 -d docker.io/library/mariadb:latest`.
 This initializes the database in a container
 2. Navigate to the root directory of the repository
-3. Run the command `node app.js`.
+3. Run the command `npm run start`.
 The console will output the port the API is listening on (should be 2600).
 4. Search routes are accesible from `GET localhost:2600/api/search/name/:name/:page?`, `GET localhost:2600/api/search/description/:description/:page?`, or `localhost:2600/api/seach/name/:name/description/:description/:page?`.
   Where `:[name, description]` are url encoded query string parameters. `page` is an optional parameter, which is a single number, 1 indexed.
   The API will return all results if you do not include the page parameter.
 If you do include page parameter, it will include the results numbered (page-1)*10 - (page*10) results.